RetroAbstract/rssguard/resources/docs/Documentation.md

 msg.isAlreadyInDatabase(MessageObject.SameAuthor | MessageObject.SameUrl)
 ```

-Here is the reference of methods and properties of types available in your filtering scripts.
+Here is the reference table of the methods and properties of the types available in your filtering scripts.

 #### `MessageObject` class
 | Type      | Name(Parameters)              | Return value  | Read-only  | Synchronized  | Description